Top Tips for Sri Lanka and The EASY way to get your Visa

 The simple answer for the majority of people reading this will be yes…however if you are lucky enough to be a citizen of from The Republic of Singapore, The Republic of Maldives and The Republic of Seychelles then you can enter Sri Lanka without a visa.

-Do Children need a visa?
+Do Children need a visa for sri lanka?

 Can I get a visa on arrival?